klappir-wordmark

 Reduction in Scope 1 & 2 emissions since 2020

-63%Reduction in emission intensity per revenue unit vs 2020 baseline
+79%Reduction in own-operations emission intensity per revenue unit vs 2020

 Energy